 Electric Vehicles

-Many people buy plug-in hybrids and extended-range vehicles but mainly use them as pure electric cars on their small batteries and limited electric range.
-It would be great if these vehicles had larger batteries to compete with or surpass the range of pure electric cars, which is likely a goal for companies like Leapmotor.
+Many people buy plug-in hybrids and extended-range vehicles, but mainly use them as pure electric cars on their small batteries and limited electric range.
+It would be great if these vehicles had larger batteries to compete with or exceed the range of pure electric cars, which is likely a goal for companies like Leapmotor.

-This morning, the company (on Weibo) announced that the all-new Leapmotor C01 Extended Range Edition would be launched on the 20th of this month.
-It would be powered by a hefty 43.7 kWh battery and has a range of up to 316 kilometers on pure electric cruising.
+This morning, the company announced that the Leapmotor C01 Extended Range Edition will be launched on the 20th of this month.
+It will come with a 43.7 kWh battery and has a range of up to 316 km on pure electric cruising.
 For an average user, it is expected to last at least a week.
-It might also be the extended-range vehicle with the longest pure electric range available on the market.
+It may also be the extended-range vehicle with the longest pure electric range available on the market.

-Certainly, Leapmotor could also consider offering a C01 extended-range version with a smaller battery.
-This would make the purchase more accessible to a broader range of customers, potentially boosting sales.
-Given Leapmotors’ emphasis on cost-effectiveness, this approach aligns well with the company’s nature.
+Of course, Leapmotor could also consider offering a range extender version of the C01 with a smaller battery.
+This will make it easier for a broader range of buyers to buy, potentially boosting sales.
+Given Leapmotors’ emphasis on cost-effectiveness, this approach aligns well with the company’s essence.

-Regarding the appearance, the extended-range model has almost the same design as the existing pure electric models, but it incorporates a distinctive grid-patterned grille on the front side.
-This grille is the most noticeable visual difference from the EV versions.
+The design of the extended-range version is almost identical to the existing pure electric model, but it features a unique grid-patterned grille on the front.
+This grille is the most noticeable visual difference from the EV version.

-Notably, there is no grille at the rear.
-The design also includes a continuous light group at the front with a small ducktail spoiler.
+It is worth noting that there is no grille at the rear.
+The design also includes a continuous light cluster located at the front with a small ducktail spoiler.
 At the same time, it is inlaid with the English letters of Zero Run.

-Regarding its engine, this vehicle is fitted with a 1.5L engine (manufactured by Chongqing Sokon), delivering a peak power output of 70kW.
-It is paired with a combination of a ternary lithium-ion and lithium iron phosphate battery pack, along with a single electric drive motor capable of generating up to 200kW of maximum power.
+It is powered by a 1.5L engine with a peak output of 70 kW.
+It is paired with a ternary lithium-ion and lithium iron phosphate battery and a single electric drive motor capable of producing up to 200 kW of maximum power.

 Source